Menu

 Medical Center Leaders Step In During Search for Replacement for Longstanding Executive

-John C. LaRosa, MD, FACP, President of SUNY Downstate Medical Center in Brooklyn, has announced that he is stepping down after 13 years in the position.
-In this role, Dr. LaRosa was responsible for the overall direction of Brooklyn’s only academic medical center, which comprises colleges of medicine, nursing, and health related professions, schools of graduate studies and public health, as well as University Hospital of Brooklyn (UHB), with sites in Central Brooklyn, Cobble Hill (Long Island College Hospital), and Bay Ridge.
+John C. LaRosa, MD, FACP, President of SUNY Downstate Health Sciences University in Brooklyn, has announced that he is stepping down after 13 years in the position.
+In this role, Dr. LaRosa was responsible for the overall direction of Brooklyn’s only academic medical center, which comprises colleges of medicine, nursing, and health related professions, schools of graduate studies and public health, as well as University Hospital at Downstate (UHD), with sites in Central Brooklyn, Cobble Hill (Long Island College Hospital), and Bay Ridge.
 After a year’s leave granted to all SUNY presidents, Dr. LaRosa plans to return to his faculty duties and continue his scholastic career in medical education.

 “On behalf of the SUNY System, I want to thank Dr. LaRosa for his many years of dedicated service in the role of Downstate President,” said SUNY Chancellor Nancy L. Zimpher.
 “His educational and clinical contributions provided great benefit to the students, employees and patients of Downstate Medical Center.”